ckeditor/ckeditor4-docs/docs/guide/dev/features/emoji/README.md

 ### Characters Needed For Auto Completion

 You can adjust the number of character needed to show the emoji list while typing.
 Reducing this number will improve the performance.
 See {@linkapi CKEDITOR.config.emoji_minChars `config.emoji_minChars`} for more details.

+## Emoji Demo

+See the ["Mentions" sample](https://sdk.ckeditor.com/samples/mentions.html) that shows an example of Emoji together with Mentions plugin.

 ## Related Features